 Prior to joining TCU in Fort Worth in 2009, she taught at Kennesaw State University (KSU) near Atlanta.
 At KSU, she blended her work as a teacher-scholar with administrative leadership.
 She was the founding director of the Kennesaw Mountain Writing Project (a National Writing Project site), bringing in (and administering) multiple major grants to support the site and its outreach.
 She helped launch several interdisciplinary academic programs for both undergraduate and graduate students in a consortium that grew to departmental status.
 She also served as the first Faculty Executive Assistant to the President, and was the first faculty member named a KSU Foundation Professor.

 The author of nine academic books, Sarah is a frequent guest speaker and advisor/consultant for interdisciplinary programs, community engagement projects, and humanities-oriented initiatives, including K-12 and university-based partnerships and community-building programs.
-Her most recent book, Learning Legacies: Archive to Action through Women’s Cross-cultural Teaching, connects her reflections on a number of past projects with analyses of historical precedents from social justice work in the nineteenth and twentieth centuries.
+Her 2017 monograph, Learning Legacies: Archive to Action through Women’s Cross-cultural Teaching, connects her reflections on a number of past projects with analyses of historical precedents from social justice work in the nineteenth and twentieth centuries.

 Sarah integrates a strong commitment to graduate and undergraduate liberal arts education with a dedication to civic engagement and interdisciplinary learning.
-She has directed almost two dozen graduate students’ capstone projects, for instance, and she frequently does research and publishes with students.
+She has directed over two dozen graduate students’ capstone projects, for instance, and she frequently does research and publishes with students.
 At the undergraduate level, she is an enthusiastic developer of curriculum in a range of disciplinary and interdisciplinary contexts, and she enjoys collaborating on student-led co-curricular programs, such as TCU’s GlobalEX program, for which she served as faculty sponsor in its start-up years.

 See Sarah’s faculty CV below.